UtrechtUniversity/researchcloud-items/docs/primer/introduction.md

 The organizational structure may vary from an ad-hoc project team to a legal entity representing a consortium.
-Solutions such as guest accounts for staff from other institutes could lead to scenarios where the guests are deprived from important features..
+Solutions such as guest accounts for staff from other institutes could lead to scenarios where the guests are deprived from important features.

 To overcome such limitations, SRC instead uses the concept of a collaboration.
 A collaboration may be viewed as a *virtual* organization, with members that can originate